 Of course, I had to make money somehow, and a chance encounter in 1974 was the key.
 I spent a couple months in the Bay Area to attend Singer Business Machines field engineering school, living in Oakland’s Edgewater Hyatt and commuting to San Leandro.
 “System Ten” training was boring and their architecture was doomed, but I quickly found the surplus Mecca of Mike Quinn Electronics in Oakland and began hanging out at the huge funky quonset hut near the airport, complete with a gruff guy named Bear at the checkout and a glittering gold mine of gizmology in every aisle.
 Before long I had set up a lab in my poolside hotel room and was teaching myself TTL design, ALU math, memory architectures, interfacing… doubtless driving housekeeping crazy with my blinky tangles of geeky goodness spread across the makeshift workbench, carpet littered with wire strippings and solder splashes, Signetics and TI databooks in the bathroom.

-Somewhere in there my obsessive geekery caught the interest of the late Bill Godbout, and we became friends… and by the time I returned home to Louisville I had the connections to set up a chip business that I playfully called Cybertronic Systems, running out of my apartment on evenings and weekends.
-The timing was perfect, and I had walk-in and mail-order traffic, complete with a playful catalog, doling out G- and Q- rebranded chips in little plastic bags to fellow silicon junkies, quite arousing the suspicion of apartment complex neighbors.
+Somewhere in there my obsessive geekery caught the interest of the late Bill Godbout, and we became friends… and by the time I returned home to Louisville I had the connections to set up a chip and computer business that I called Cybertronic Systems, running out of my apartment on evenings and weekends.
+The timing was perfect, and I had walk-in and mail-order traffic, complete with a playful catalog, doling out G- and Q- rebranded chips in little plastic bags to fellow silicon junkies (quite arousing the suspicion of my apartment complex neighbors).

 My homebrew 8008 machine was a powerful business tool for its time, with the customer list maintained on fanfold paper tape that I read and wrote with surplus Friden equipment interfaced to the system.
 The Model 28RO teletype let me print pin-feed catalog mailers directly from my database… all written in hand-coded assembler language, and interfaced via wire-wrapped boards made with the products I was selling.
 It was a magical time.